How Effective Is Diatomaceous Earth in Ant Nests

 To maximize the effectiveness of DE against ants, it's important to apply it correctly.
 Here are some tips to ensure you are using DE effectively:

 • Identify the Ant Trails: Ants typically follow specific trails when foraging.
-Sprinkle DE along these trails and around entry points where ants are coming into your home or garden.
+Sprinkle DE along these trails and around entry points where ants are coming into your Farms.
 This forces ants to walk through the DE and come into contact with it.

 • Apply in Thin Layers: DE is most effective when applied in a thin, even layer.
 If you pile it up too thickly, ants may avoid it.
 Instead, lightly dust areas where you see ant activity.